Azure-Samples/linux-postgres-migration/notes/0-EXPLORE-AND-RUN.md

 (14 rows)
 ```

-## Run a sql query to list the tables
+## run a sql query to list the tables
 ```
 SELECT table_name
 FROM information_schema.tables